DIETARY THERAPY OF RENAL FAILURE

 delayed the onset of uremic crisis by 5 months.

 A study of 50 cats with stable naturally occurring renal failure were

 This is a very important part of a renal diet since phosphorus balance is crucial.
-Phosphorus comes into the body via the diet and leave the body via the kidney, only in renal failure phosphorus is not well removed as it is supposed to.
+Phosphorus comes into the body via the diet and leaves the body via the kidney.
+The problem is that when kidney function is poor, phosphorus is not as well removed as it is supposed to be.
 Obviously using less phosphorus in the diet may be adequate to keep the blood phosphorus levels normal, balancing the intake with the output but sometimes addition of medication (i.e. a phosphate binder) is needed to further reduce intake.
 Restricting dietary phosphate has been shown to slow the progression of renal disease.
 For details on goals for the phosphorus level and more details on managing phosphorus click here.